pamapa/callblocker/etc/callblocker/README.md

 "log_level"           | "error", "warn", "info" or "debug" | Logging level.
 Default is "info".
 "pjsip_log_level"     | 0-5          | Logging level of the pjsip library, for debugging proposes.
 Default is 0.
 "country_code"        | `"+<X[Y][Z]>"` | Your international country code (e.g. +33 for France).
 This is used to map local numbers to international ones, which then are used for blocking.
-"block_mode"          | "logging_only", "whitelists_only", "whitelists_and_blacklists" or "blacklists_only" | "logging_only": number is never blocked, only logged what it would do. "whitelists_only": number has to be in a whitelists (blacklists not used). "whitelists_and_blacklists": number is blocked, when in a blacklists and NOT in a whitelists (default). "blacklists_only": number is blocked, when in a blacklists. (whitelists not used)
+"block_mode"          | "logging_only", "allowlists_only", "allowlists_and_blocklists" or "blocklists_only" | "logging_only": number is never blocked, only logged what it would do. "allowlists_only": number has to be in a allowlists (blocklists not used). "allowlists_and_blocklists": number is blocked, when in a blocklists and NOT in a allowlists (default). "blocklists_only": number is blocked, when in a blocklists. (allowlists not used)
 "block_anonymous_cid" | true, false  | optional: block all calls that have an anonymous/unknown caller ID.
 Default is false.
 "block_invalid_cid"   | true, false  | optional: block all calls that have an invalid caller ID.
 Default is true.
 "online_check"        | [`<string>`](#onlineCheck)  | optional: online check site to verify if number is spam